BRUNOSolutions/.github/profile/README.md

 Stop thinking of heaven as a post-death retirement community where you get to hang out with your favorite people.

-If you want to BE a Christian, then you have BE one ... that necessarily means that you need to change.
+If you want to BE a Christian, then you have BE one ... that necessarily means that YOU need to work harder at changing *you*.
 EVERY.
+SINGLE.
+MOMENT.
+OF.
+EVERY.
 DAY.

+**Your ONLY comfort in life and in death is that you are not your own any more.**

+**Your ONLY comfort in life and in death is that you are not your own any more.**

-**Your ONLY comfort in life and in death is that you are not your own any more.** You are SAVED by Jesus Christ and that means completely transcending your former existence.
+**Your ONLY comfort in life and in death is that you are not your own any more.**

+You are SAVED by Jesus Christ and that means completely transcending your former existence.
 Being saved means that you become obsessed with a desire to be fully possessed and owned by Christ; this includes every thing that you can think of -- your body, your mind, and your soul; in this life and in whatever might come thereafter.

 * [1 Corinthians.
 6:19-20](https://www.biblestudytools.com/1-corinthians/passage/?q=1+corinthians+6:19-20)
 * [Romans.
 14:7-9](https://www.biblestudytools.com/romans/passage/?q=romans+14:7-9)